 Hydrolysis is the reaction of a salt with water, which can affect the pH of the solution.
 Salts formed from the reaction of a strong acid and a weak base, or a weak acid and a strong base, undergo hydrolysis.

 - Salt of a Strong Acid and Weak Base: The cation from the weak base reacts with water to produce H+ ions, resulting in an acidic solution (pH < 7).
-For example, ammonium chloride (NH4Cl) hydrolyzes to form ammonium hydroxide (NH4OH) and hydrochloric acid (HCl), making the solution acidic.
+Take this: ammonium chloride (NH4Cl) hydrolyzes to form ammonium hydroxide (NH4OH) and hydrochloric acid (HCl), making the solution acidic.

 - Salt of a Weak Acid and Strong Base: The anion from the weak acid reacts with water to produce OH- ions, resulting in a basic solution (pH > 7).
-For example, sodium acetate (CH3COONa) hydrolyzes to form acetic acid (CH3COOH) and sodium hydroxide (NaOH), making the solution basic.
+To give you an idea, sodium acetate (CH3COONa) hydrolyzes to form acetic acid (CH3COOH) and sodium hydroxide (NaOH), making the solution basic.

 - Salt of a Weak Acid and Weak Base: The pH of the solution depends on the relative strengths of the weak acid and weak base.
 If the acid is stronger, the solution will be acidic; if the base is stronger, the solution will be basic.